alcnsahin/ansible-tower-dynamic-ucmdb-inventory/README.md

 # UCMDB Dynamic Inventory Plugin for Ansible Tower

-These scripts are basic examples to get dynamic inventory from Microfocus UCMDB.
+These scripts are simple examples to get dynamic inventory from Microfocus UCMDB.
 I developed these scripts for a specific purpose.

 These scripts calls tql query named "Redhat_Servers" from ucmdb and returns some unix servers.